birdflow-science/BirdFlowPipeline/README.md

 - `data_availability.R` contains old functions (including a batch function) to assess how much banding data is available for all species in this large dataset
 - `pit_calibration.R` contains functions related to PIT calibration.
 This is used in the standard pipeline `batch_flow()` with model_selection = `real_tracking` but could use a code review and re-write.
 It currently uses Benjamin's transitions files, but should be rewritten so that it uses the new `BirdFlowR` tracking data preprocessing, and probably a new function to create transitions data from that as well.
 Ideally, there could be a `the$` path for standardized tracking data similar to how banding data is currently handled, and the pipeline could always just look for tracking data there.
 - `functions.R` mostly contains functions already covered in `batch_flow()` above, but also has some old functions at the top of the file related to preprocessing banding data, which should probably be moved to the banding.data.R file.

+## 10. Functions for preprocessing banding data from USGS BBL

+The package file `R/banding_data.R`contains several functions for preprocessing raw banding data from USGS.
+Here's an overview of what these functions can accomplish:
+  - Download raw banding data once (it's dozens of GB of data for hundreds of taxa)
+  - Do basic preprocessing quality checks on the data
+  - Crosswalk the USGS taxonomy to the eBird Status and Trends taxonomy (see details below)
+  - Output a standardized RDS file for each eBird species
+    - This goes into a special directory on Unity known to `BirdFlowPipeline` via the `the` environment within the package.
+  - The output RDS file can then be consistently used downstream, e.g. by BirdFlowPipeline functions or other analyses.

+The code is a bit old (circa spring 2023), but this is how it works:
+- The package contains the HTML source (`data-raw/htmlpage.htm`) of the [USGS webpage](https://dx.doi.org/10.5066/P9BSM38F) that contains the URLs for downloading the actual raw banding data files .
+As of January 2024, looks like this DOI/webpage is no longer the most recent version, so this could probably use an update.
+- During package development, the script `data-raw/banding_raw_data` was run.
+This script web scrapes the HTML file for the actual download URLs, and saves those URLs as package internal data object `BirdFlowPipeline::banding_raw_file_urls`.
+That object was then committed into the package.
+- The function `download_banding_files()` reads that data object with the URLs, and then downloads the banding data files, with restarts, to the banding raw data path specified in the package-internal `the` environment (see `R/the_settings.R`)
+- The function `combine_together_list()` allows you to specify which raw banding files need to be processed at the same time.
+This is the case when 2 or more subspecies are in *different* raw banding files, and these subspecies need to be merged together into the same ebirdst species.
+  - Some USGS banding data is reported as subspecies
+  - need to merge multiple subspecies of data into one eBird species
+  - need to specify which taxon combinations these are
+      - sometimes, the taxa which need to be merged into one are even in separate raw datafiles
+      - in other words, some groups of raw datafiles need to be `rbind`ed together before processing
+  - The output of this function is a list of integer vectors.
+Most of the list elements are just a single file number, but some list elements are vectors of 2 file numbers that need to be processed together.
+- The function `process_file_set()` reads in the output from the previous step, and processes each raw banding file (or sometimes set of raw banding files).
+  - Multiple raw banding files are rbinded first, if necessary
+  - Next, basic QC/exclusions are performed using several helper functions
+    - These exclusions are based on what we want to use the data for, and the metadata explanations available on the USGS download website.
+  - Now a join is performed using the taxonomy crosswalk file and the RDS file is saved.
+  - More on the taxonomy crosswalk:
+    - USGS uses a different taxonomy than eBird, so need to do a taxonomic crosswalk
+      - see also the subspecies combining problem, addressed in `combine_together_list()`
+    - Caveat: some taxonomies are not even possible to reconcile.
+      - for example, old banding data for Canada Goose includes data for Cackling Goose because these were long considered the same species.
+        - pers. comm. with USGS staff
+    - Caveat #2: Currently (January 2024) the taxonomic crosswalk used is for the 2021 ebirdst taxonomy. ebirdst has now been bumped to use the 2022 taxonomy.
+So the taxonomy crosswalk should be re-calculated.
+    - The taxonomy crosswalk is stored as an internal data object `taxonomy_crosswalk` in the BirdFlowPipeline package.
+      - The crosswalk was created during development by running the script `data-raw/create_taxonomy_crosswalk.R` and committing the results to the package.
+        - Upon looking at this script in January 2024, it is a bit rough.
+It's something I used to run this process once, and could use some code review/cleanup.
+        - The file `bbl_species_file` is the lookup file that comes with the USGS banding dataset.
+The other two starting files are in the repo.
+        - The file `taxonomic_join_overrides.csv` was created somewhat iteratively and manually, using Dave's knowledge of bird taxonomy changes, until all the conflicts were accounted for.
+  - Performing all these raw to RDS conversions serially took too long, because the dataset is fairly large (I think ~60 GB or so).
+The solution was to batch map these on the cluster using the function `batch_preprocess_raw_files_to_rds`.
+    - The default arguments for this function (and functions generally in this R file) should be updated, as needed to use the default paths in the package built-in `the` environment.